 Assignment information and instructions

-Required readings, videos, and course materials for each week of the Summer 2018 course – select the week / topic from the links below
+Required readings, videos, and course materials for each week of the Fall 2018 course – select the week / topic from the links below

-Week 1, June 25 – June 29: The history and growth of the participative internet.
-Who is doing what online.
-How, where and why they are doing it.
+Weeks 1 & 2 – September 6 & 13: The history and growth of the participative internet.
+Network effects, walled gardens, communities, and the social graph.
 Building a typology of social media.
 The role of owned, earned, and paid media in marketing campaigns.

 Weeks 3 & 4 – September 20 & 27: Getting found on social media: usernames, profiles, search engine optimization, hashtags.
 Current use of social media for marketing – the impact of algorithms and business models.
 Current use of social media for marketing – the shift to messaging and niche services.